rraadd88/beditor/README.md

 Note: genomes listed in the gui correspond to ensembl release=95.

 step2: save the configuration settings and run `beditor`.
+Output will be stored in the directory as the saved configuration settings file (yml file).

 ![](docs/_static/gui2.png)

-Note: GUI session need to be restarted between runs.
+Note: output directory will have the same basename as the saved configuration file.
+If `/a/b/gene_ed.yml` is the path of the configuration file, the output directory will be `/a/b/gene_ed/`.
+See [Output format](#output-format) for structure of the output directory.
 Note: see the terminal messages in case of any issue.

 ### Command-line mode